 Inclusion of young people living with disabilities in TVET

-This mini-report is based on publications from our African Education Research Database (AERD) to highlight how young people living with disabilities can be supported to gain employment through participation in Technical and Vocational Education and Training (TVET).
+This brief is based on publications from our African Education Research Database (AERD) to highlight how young people living with disabilities can be supported to gain employment through participation in Technical and Vocational Education and Training (TVET).

 Issues on disability are increasingly gaining attention in public and policy documents.